luigidifraiawork/docker-hello-world/README.md

 </html>
 ```

-## NGINX access log
+## NGINX access and error logs
-Run the following:
+NGINX access and error logs are diverted to stdout and stderr respectively, so they can be accessed with:

 ```
-docker exec -it 3b89a0a0a75f tail -f /var/log/nginx/access.log
+docker logs -f 3b89a0a0a75f
 ```